Seattle Dram Shop Lawyer

 Damages Available in a Dram Shop Claim

 Dram shop claims in Washington serve to reimburse accident victims or their surviving family members for damages the defendant caused or contributed to.
 These damages can vary in type and severity depending on the circumstances of the accident.
-In a fatal drunk driving collision, for example, plaintiffs may seek recovery for funeral and burial expenses and loss of consortium.
-Other potential damages in a dram shop claim include personal injuries, property damages, lost wages, and pain and suffering.
+In a serious car accident from drunk driving, for example, plaintiffs may seek recovery for funeral and burial expenses and loss of consortium with the help of a Seattle car accident attorney.
+Other potential damages in a dram shop claim include personal injuries, property damages, lost wages, pain and suffering, and wrongful death.
+In a case where the victim passes away, a Seattle wrongful death attorney can help the family file charges against the negligent party.

 Speak to Our Seattle Dram Shop Attorneys Today